 Faculty Eligibility

-Bio Sci 199 faculty sponsors must be members of the UCI Academic Senate.
+Bio Sci 199 faculty sponsors must be members of the UC Irvine Academic Senate.
 To participate as a Bio Sci 199 faculty sponsor, the person must be full time and have a professorship appointment, associate, assistant, professor in residence or full time adjunct professor with the Bio Sci Department or School of Medicine.

 Grading System